GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-76/index.md

 If your site meets the
 [Progressive Web App installability criteria][pwa-install-criteria], Chrome will show an install button in the omnibox indicating to the user that your PWA can be installed.
-If the user clicks the install button, it’s essentially the same as calling `prompt()` on the `beforeinstallprompt` event;
+If the user clicks the install button, it's essentially the same as calling `prompt()` on the `beforeinstallprompt` event;
 it shows the install dialog, making it easy for the user to install your PWA.